B3V0N/B3V0N/README.md

 - 🌱 I’m currently working on **pentesting and hardware labs**

-- 👯 I’m looking to learn and collaborate on **exploit development**

 - 💬 Ask me about **wireless, network and hardware security**

 - ⚡ Fun fact **tinkering and exploiting hardware vulnerabilities**